Deinococcus frigens

 Deinococcus frigens is a species of low temperature and drought-tolerating, UV-resistant bacteria from Antarctica.
 It is Gram-positive, non-motile and coccoid-shaped.
-Its type strain is AA-692.
-Individual Deinococcus frigens range in size from 0.9-2.0 μm and colonies appear orange or pink in color.
-Liquid-grown cells viewed using phase-contrast light microscopy and transmission electron microscopy on agar-coated slides show that isolated D. frigens appear to produce buds.
+It is a AA-692 type strain.
+Individual Deinococcus frigens range in size from 0.9-2.0 μm.
+The bacterial colonies appears orange or pink in color.
+Liquid-grown cells viewed using a phase-contrast light microscope or transmission electron microscope on agar-coated slides show that isolated D. frigens appear to produce buds.
 Comparison of the genomes of Deiococcus radiodurans and D. frigens have predicted that no flagellar assembly exists in D. frigens.

 Discovery

 Deinococcus frigens was discovered in 2004 by Peter Hirsch, a researcher at the Institute for General Microbiology of the Christian-Albrechts-University Kiel, in soil samples gathered from the ice-free McMurdo Dry Valleys of Continental Antarctica.
 Whether D. frigens can be found in other areas of the Antarctic is currently unknown.
 The soil sample containing D. frigens was collected from the top 0–4 cm of soil at pH 6.3.
 To enrich for certain bacteria, the soil sample was added to PYGV medium and incubated at 9 °C and pH 8.0.
 PYGV is a media containing peptone, yeast, and glucose at low concentrations, first used to culture freshwater bacteria that could survive oligotrophic conditions, or low amounts of nutrients.
 To isolate and cultivate these bacteria, enrichment samples taken at various time intervals were streaked on PYGV plates, where individual colonies could be subcultured onto PYGV slants.